This is one of a series of

 told me about a dance-science collaboration

 that changed his life.
+It changed my

 life too and led, ultimately,